 They also typically have lower soles than a lot of road shoes.
 This is to keep your feet closer to the ground to reduce the chance of you rolling your ankle.
-The thinking is that the softer ground means you don’t need quite as much cushioning.
+The softer ground means you don’t need quite as much cushioning.
 Plus, because your feet are going to be rolling all over the place anyway, there’s no point building in ‘motion control’ features that you would find on ‘stability’ shoes for the road.

 What about trail running events?

 For the vast majority of trail runners, entering trail events is more about the opportunity to run somewhere new and exciting, than trying to run fast and beat other runners.
 In this respect, it can be quite different to road racing.

 But just like road racing, there is a massive choice of events to choose from.

 A good introduction would be to find a muddy or hilly parkrun to see how you get on over rough ground.
 If you want to go a little further, the National Trust’s Trust 10 events are a great way to start trail running.
 You can read more about Trust 10s here.